Health insurance for a mini-job

 FAQ

-Do I need to take out my own health insurance as a mini-jobber?
+Do I have to arrange my own health insurance as a mini-job worker?

-Yes, if you are not covered otherwise (e.g. through family insurance or a main job), you need to arrange your own health insurance (voluntarily statutory or private), as there is a general obligation to have health insurance in Germany.
+Yes, if you are not insured elsewhere (e.g. through family insurance or a main job), you must arrange health insurance yourself (either statutory or private), as Germany has general compulsory health insurance.

-The general income limit for a mini-job is 556 euros per month (as of 2025).
-Up to this limit, employees usually do not have to pay their own contributions to health insurance, but the employer pays lump-sum contributions.
+The general earnings limit for a mini-job is 556 euros per month (as of 2025).
+Up to this limit, employees usually do not have to pay their own health insurance contributions; however, the employer pays flat-rate contributions.

-What is the difference between a mini job and a midi job regarding health insurance?
+What is the difference between a mini-job and a midi-job in terms of health insurance?

-Can I have a mini-job if I receive citizen’s benefit and how am I insured then?
+Can I have a mini-job if I receive Citizens’ Benefit, and how am I then covered by health insurance?

-Yes, you can take on a mini job.
-As long as you are receiving citizen's income, you will generally remain insured through the job center.
-However, the income from the mini job will be offset against the citizen's income.
+Yes, you can take on a mini-job.
+As long as you receive Bürgergeld, you are generally insured through the job centre for health insurance.
+However, the income from the mini-job is deducted from the Bürgergeld.
 [2]

-Do I have entitlement to sickness benefits as a mini-jobber?
+Am I entitled to sickness benefit as a mini-jobber?

-Does anything change with my health insurance if I take up a mini-job as a pensioner?
+Does anything change about my health insurance if I take on a mini-job as a pensioner?

 Subscribe to our newsletter